-UNITED STATES SECURITIES AND EXCHANGE COMMISSION WASHINGTON, DC 20549
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION

-FORM 10-Q

-(Mark One)

-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF $\mathbf{X}$ 1934

-For the quarterly period ended March 31, 2015

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from \\\\\\ to \\\\

-Commission file number 333-158336

-IDI, Inc.

-(Exact Name of Registrant as Specified in Its Charter)

-Delaware (State or Other Jurisdiction of Incorporation or Organization)

-77-0688094 (I.R.S.
-Employer Identification No.)

-2650 North Military Trail, Suite 300, Boca Raton, Florida 33431 (Address of Principal Executive Offices) (Zip Code)

-(Registrant's Telephone Number, Including Area Code)

-Tiger Media, Inc.

-(Former name, former address and former fiscal year, if changed since last report)

-Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-I YES □ NO

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files). $\boxtimes$ YES $\square$ NO

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" (in Rule 12b-2 of the Exchange Act) (Check one):

-Large accelerated filer Accelerated filer Non-accelerated filer □ (Do not check if a smaller reporting company) Smaller reporting company X
+WASHINGTO DN, DC 20549 FORM 10-Q/A (Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 1934 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the quarterly period l ended March 31, 2015 Ol R ☐ TRANSITION REPORT PURSUANT TO SECTION 13 1934 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the transition period fro mto Commission file nu mber 333-158336 Delaware (State or Other Jurisdiction of Incorporation or Organization) 2650 North Militar Boca Raton, F (Address of Principal Exec lorida 33431 (561) 75 (Registrant's Telephone Nur Tiger Me (Former name, former address and forme Indicate by check mark whether the registrant: (1) has filed all reports required to during the preceding 12 months (or for such shorter period that the registrant was requirements for the past 90 days. ⊠ YES □ NO Indicate by check mark whether the registrant has submitted electronically and be submitted and posted pursuant to Rule 405 of Regulation S-T during the pre submit and post such files). ⊠ YES □ NO Indicate by check mark whether the registrant is a large accelerated filer, an accelerations of "large accelerated filer," "accelerated filer" and "smaller reporting Large accelerated filer □ Accelerated filer

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act): YES 🗆 NO 🖾
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act): YES $\square$ NO $\boxtimes$